 Signature app.getContextObjects():any[] Description Returns the current context objects.
 Return value: for global view Returns empty array.
 Global views have no context. for vSphere object Returns a context item for the associated vSphere object. for dialog opened by modal.open() If dialog opened by htmlClientSdk.modal.open(configObj), returns value of configObj.contextObjects (or empty array, if contextObjects undefined) for dialog opened by plugin.json actions If dialog opened by action defined in plugin.json, returns an array of context items.
-A context item is a JavaScript vSphere object. object containing a single property, id:string.
-This is the ID of the associated app.navigateTo() method app.getNavigationData() method app.getClientInfo() method
+A context item is a JavaScript object containing a single property, id:string.
+This is the ID of the associated vSphere object.

+app.navigateTo() method